Leon Jackson: 2010–2011: Departure from Sony and tour

 In 2009, Jackson confirmed that he was working on a brand new studio album which would be more acoustic in style, different from the jazz and soul genre of his debut album Right Now.
 Even though Jackson has failed to find another record deal since he got dropped by his label Sony BMG in March 2009, he hopes to release the album independently.

-Leon travelled to Los Angeles in May 2010 to work with songwriters to come up with tracks for his new sound.
+He travelled to Los Angeles in May 2010 to work with songwriters to come up with tracks for his new sound.
 He worked with artists, including Ernie Halter, to create piano and guitar led songs, as well as writing some himself.
 Whilst in L.A, he also performed at 'The Gypsy Lounge' with American artists.

 In May 2010, Jackson was announced as the 2nd biggest reality TV flop, winning 76% of the 1,300 people polled, losing out only to Steve Brookstein.
-He has vowed never to perform When You Believe again, calling his X-Factor success a curse and revealing he was no longer in contact with former mentor Dannii Minogue or Simon Cowell subsequent to being dropped by Syco Music.
+He has vowed never to perform "When You Believe" again, calling his X-Factor success a curse and revealing he was no longer in contact with former mentor Dannii Minogue or Simon Cowell subsequent to being dropped by Syco Music.
 Jackson said he felt "crushed" by Cowell after finding out through the newspaper that Cowell had dropped him.

 Jackson then announced a summer tour in 2010 where he would perform his new acoustic sound.
 The first date was at the Half Moon, Putney, London on 8 June.
 Leon performed guitar and piano-led songs.
 The second date was at the ABC Glasgow on 10 July, where he sold out the show and more tickets were put on sale due to popular demand.
 The final date of the tour was on 31 July at the O2 Academy Birmingham, where Jackson again performed new songs written by himself and American songwriters.

 On 16 February 2011, Jackson attended the 2011 BRIT Awards as part of the Universal Records after-party.
 Jackson has been writing new material and taught himself to play the guitar and piano, which he has brought into his new songs.
 Some of the new songs include 'Never Left The Ground', 'Ode to Isabel', 'The Other Side', 'See It Through Your Eyes' and 'Wounded by Love'.
 Jackson will debut at least four new songs at several summer festivals in 2011.